NVIDIA-Merlin/NVTabular/docs/README.md

-#Contributing to Docs
+# Contributing to Docs

 Follow the instructions below to be able to build docs.

-##Steps to follow:
+## Steps to follow:
-In order to build the docs, we need to install NVTabular in a conda env.
-See installation instructions.
+1. In order to build the docs, we need to install NVTabular in a conda env.
+[See installation instructions](https://github.com/NVIDIA/NVTabular).

+2. Install required documentation tools and extensions:

+`pip install sphinx recommonmark nbsphinx sphinx_rtd_theme`

 Once NVTabular is installed, navigate to ../NVTabular/docs/.
 If you have your documentation written and want to turn it into HTML, run makefile: